MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/export-to.md

 # Export Power BI report to file (preview)

 The `exportToFile` API enables exporting a Power BI report by using a REST call.
 The following file formats are supported:
-* **PPTX** (PowerPoint)
+* **.pptx** (PowerPoint)
-* **PDF**
+* **.pdf**
-* **PNG**
+* **.png**
-    * When exporting to a PNG, a report with multiple pages is compressed into a zip file
+    * When exporting to a .png, a report with multiple pages is compressed into a .zip file
-    * Each file in the PNG zip represents a report page
+    * Each file in the .png .zip represents a report page
     * The page names are the same as the return values of the [Get Pages](https://docs.microsoft.com/rest/api/power-bi/reports/getpages) or [Get Pages in Group](https://docs.microsoft.com/rest/api/power-bi/reports/getpagesingroup) APIs

 ## Usage examples

 You can use the export feature in a variety of ways.
 Here are a couple of examples:

 * **Send to print button** - In your application, create a button that when clicked on triggers an export job.
-The job can export the viewed report as a PDF or a PPTX, and when it's complete, the user can receive the file as a download.
+The job can export the viewed report as a .pdf or a .pptx, and when it's complete, the user can receive the file as a download.
 Using bookmarks you can export the report in a specific state, including configured filters, slicers, and additional settings.
 As the API is asynchronous, it may take some time for the file to be available.

-* **Email attachment** - Send an automated email at set intervals, with an attached PDF report.
+* **Email attachment** - Send an automated email at set intervals, with an attached .pdf report.
 This scenario can be useful if you want to automate sending a weekly report to executives.

 ## Using the API

 Before using the API, verify that the following [admin tenant settings](../../service-admin-portal.md#tenant-settings) are enabled:
 * **Export reports as PowerPoint presentations or PDF documents** - Enabled by default.
-* **Export reports as image files** - Required only for PNG and disabled by default.
+* **Export reports as image files** - Required only for *.png* and disabled by default.

 The API is asynchronous.
 When the [exportToFile](https://docs.microsoft.com/rest/api/power-bi/reports/exporttofile) API is called, it triggers an export job.
 After triggering an export job, use [polling](https://docs.microsoft.com/rest/api/power-bi/reports/getexporttofilestatus) to track the job, until it's complete.